Don't miss what's on offer our Classifieds this week!

 RENTAL PROPERTY WANTED

 WANTED!
 Apartment in Central Palma for long let by long term residents.
-Minimum two bedrooms and two bathrooms.
+Minimum two bedrooms.
 Parking not required.
+References available.
 English and Spanish spoken.
 Contact 636-021238.

 PROPERTY FOR SALE